smokejohn/bl_paste_origin/README.md

 **[Edit -> Preferences -> Add-ons -> Install...]**

-or by placing the source files in the following directory:
+or by placing the source files in the following directory in a folder called paste_origin:

 ### Windows
 X:\Users\[profile]\AppData\Roaming\Blender Foundation\Blender\2.8x\scripts\addons\